Rj12-art/Bar-Aldo/README.md

 ## .
 Known Bugs
   [Go to the top](#table-of-contents)

+* Background-Image
- The background image at the top of the website wasn't loading so it was a heck of a strugle.
+ - The background image at the top of the website wasn't loading so it was a heck of a strugle.

+* Repository
- The repository needed to be adjusted in github, a folder that existed as a folder for all the files so I had to backup the files and delete the existing repository then restructured a new repo by uploading files and saving on the appropriate folder.
+ - The repository needed to be adjusted in github.
+ - The files were saved in a folder that existed as a main folder to all files and that was interfering with the website to load up the files from the source.
+ -  I had to backup the files and delete the existing repository then restructured a new repo by uploading files and saving on  the appropriate folder.

+* CSS
- CSS wasn't responding on some point so I had to delete the folders containing it and open new ones and update the link path on the index file.
+ -CSS wasn't responding on some point so I had to delete the folders containing it and open new ones and update the link path on the index file.

 <a name="credits"></a>